Home » Blog » Saltillo Tile » 5 Things You Should (Not) do with Saltillo Tile Floors

 5+ coats of sealer + Labor cost to apply sealer + (a LOT) of time = $$$

-Most customers who attempt to seal their unsealed saltillo tile floors regret it.
+Most customers who attempt to seal their unsealed Saltillo tile floors regret it.
 Then, they call us to troubleshoot their messed-up floors.
 Fixing saltillo floors is not without considerable expense and stress.
-Why go through this madness when you can buy a great quality presealed saltillo tile ready to install?
+Why go through this madness when you can buy a great quality presealed saltillo tile that is ready to install?

 unsealed terracotta tile